xemu-project/xemu-website/docs/docs/faq.md

 #### Q: Does xemu work with Xbox Live recreation projects, like "Insigina"?
 Yes.
 See [this page](networking.md) for details about networking.
 See respective project pages for details about getting set up on their network.

+#### Q: My game saves are not working
+Some game saves are tied to the console they were created on.
+Try using the EEPROM from the console they were created on.